Travel.State.Gov > International Travel > Country Information > Morocco International Travel Information

 Fraud: Fraud in Morocco may involve a wide range of situations from financial fraud to relationship fraud for the purpose of obtaining a visa.
 If you believe you are the victim of a fraudulent scheme, you may wish to consult with an attorney to best determine what your options are under Moroccan law.

-Internet Romance and Marriage Fraud: Many U.S. citizens befriend Moroccans through Internet dating and social networking sites and these relationships often lead to marriage or engagement.
+Internet Romance and Marriage Fraud: Many U.S. citizens befriend Moroccans through Internet dating and social networking sites and these relationships often quickly lead to marriage proposals or engagement.
 The U.S. Consulate General in Casablanca warns against potential marriage fraud.
 It is not uncommon for foreign nationals to enter into marriages with U.S. citizens solely for immigration purposes.
 Often, the marriages end in divorce in the United States when the foreign nationals acquire legal permanent residence (a “green card”) or U.S. citizenship.
 In some cases, the new U.S. citizens or permanent residents then remarry the Moroccan spouses whom they previously divorced, frequently around the same time as they enter into relationships with sponsoring U.S. citizens.

-Please see our information on Scams.
+Please see our information on Internet Dating and Romance Scams.

 Entering into a marriage contract for the principal purpose of facilitating immigration to the United States for an alien is against U.S. law and can result in serious penalties, including fines and imprisonment for the U.S. citizen and the foreign national involved.